Second order distorted wave calculations for electron impact ionization processes

 Simultaneous excitation; Second-order

 "Electron impact ionization of atoms provides a fundamental test of the current understanding of atomic structure as well as our understanding of the three body problem.
 Triple differential cross sections (TDCS), measured in the coincidence experiment, provide the most sensitive test of the theory of electron impact ionization processes.
 It was found two decades ago that second-order effects were crucial in explaining both the positions and magnitudes of the binary and recoil peaks in the TDCS.
 However, the existing theoretical calculations of second-order amplitudes typically resort to simplifying approximations, such as the closure approximation or neglecting the real part of the Green's function, to make the calculation tractable.
-In this work, we have developed a second-order distorted wave (DWB2) theory for atomic ionization which does not make these approximations"--Abstract, leaf iv.
+In this work, we have developed a second-order distorted wave (DWB2) theory for atomic ionization which does not make these approximations"--Abstract, page iv.

 Ph.
 D. in Physics